ara-ui/Smartpay-expense-tracker/README.md

 - Expanded monitoring and observability
 - More advanced recommendation and anomaly-detection features

-## 🎯 Capstone Objective
+## Capstone Objective

-This project was developed as a Node.js backend capstone with a product-oriented approach.
+Smart Pay was developed as a Node.js backend capstone with a product-oriented approach.

-The goal was not only to build CRUD functionality, but to demonstrate practical backend concepts including:
+The goal was not only to build CRUD functionality, but also to demonstrate practical backend concepts including:

 - REST API development
 - Authentication and authorization